Gypsy is a female blue merle Australian Shepherd puppy.

 Affectionate: As an owner, you will have no problem with the Australian Shepherd’s temperament.
 He is sweet, caring and protective towards his people and you will see these characteristics with his body language.
 Because of this, you should expect to spend a lot of time with him and to give him his much needed attention.
 The constant care is totally worth it because you will feel how much an Aussie can love you back.

-Adaptable: Though an Aussie might be a bit aggressive towards strangers, he can be trained to adjust to different social situations.
+Adaptable: An Aussie can be trained to adjust to different social situations.
 This is because an Australian Shepherd is highly adaptable, which means a constant training will teach him how to handle new people.
 It will also help his social skills if you train him at an early age.
 It’s best if an Aussie undergoes social training when he is only about 10 to 12 weeks old.
 His adaptability and affectionate character also makes it easier to have a new baby in the family.
 He will not be hostile towards the baby.
 Instead, he will show the baby the same love and protectiveness that he will show you.

 Smart: In line with the previous Australian Shepherd personality, this breed also proves to be super smart.
 This makes training sessions all the more easier.
 His intelligence is also the reason behind his incredible herding skills.
 He can handle a small to medium flock of poultry without any help and he can actually make decisions all on his own.